WFP at a Glance

 Emergency response and preparedness

-We respond to emergencies caused by conflict, climate shocks, pandemics and other disasters.
+We respond to emergencies caused by conflict, climate shocks, economic slumps, pandemics and other disasters.
 We coordinate responses to large-scale emergencies on behalf of the wider humanitarian community, as lead agency of the Logistics Cluster and the Emergency Telecommunications Cluster.
 We further work with partners to provide early warning and help communities lessen the impact of looming disasters.
 Learn more here about the emergencies we are currently tackling.

 Climate action

-WFP works with governments and humanitarian partners to respond to an increasing number of climate-related disasters, which wipe out crops, disrupt markets and destroy infrastructure such as roads and bridges.
-At the same time, we take pre-emptive action including restoring degraded ecosystems that serve as shields against disasters.
-Forecast-based Financing allows families to buy food, reinforce their homes and take other steps to build resilience ahead of climate disasters.
+WFP works with governments and humanitarian partners to respond to an increasing number of weather-related disasters, which wipe out crops, disrupt markets and destroy infrastructure such as roads and bridges.
+At the same time, we take pre-emptive action – including restoring degraded ecosystems that serve as shields against disasters.
+Forecast-based Financing allows families to buy food, reinforce their homes and take other steps to build resilience ahead of disasters.

 Ending malnutrition